Latest posts by Brad Smith (see all)

-Checking grammar or plagiarism in another language is super simple.
+Checking grammar, spelling, or plagiarism in another language is super simple.
 Just click on the “Translator” option, copy and paste your content like normal, set your home and foreign languages, then click “Check Text.”

 It couldn’t be faster or easier if they tried.

 Grammarly is awesome for English.
 But only English grammatical errors.

 WhiteSmoke is awesome for pretty much every other major language.

 Feature #5.
 Costs

 Last but not least, how much are these grammar checker tools gonna set you back?

 Grammarly plagiarism checker and punctuation tool has a free version and is the only one with a true month-to-month option.
 It ain’t cheap, though.
 I paid $29.95 per month.

 This monthly option is perfect if you want to try out the paid features of a grammar checker for a few weeks.
 However, you’ll want to switch pretty quickly to save some money.

 WhiteSmoke app, on the other hand, does NOT have a true monthly option.
 You’ll have to pay annually to use it.